We’ve just returned from our Pride of Panama cruise on board the TUI Dream, and I wanted to share our review.

-On the Pride of Panama cruise, there are four destinations – Costa Rica, Colombia, San Blas and Panama, as well as the home port of Montego Bay, Jamaica, which is where you’ll set off from and return to.
+On the Pride of Panama cruise, there are four destinations – Costa Rica, Colombia, San Blas and Panama.
+There’s also the home port of Montego Bay, Jamaica, where you’ll set off from and return to.
 You get one day in each destination and a half day in Montego Bay after the ship docks on its return, if your flight is later in the day (our flight was around 5pm).

 You can also opt to do a Cruise and Stay, where you spend a week cruising and then 3, 4 or 7 nights at a TUI destination in Jamaica.
 I love the idea of Cruise and Stay because you get all the fun of a cruise, with the stuff you probably love about your regular holiday – chilling out time, spending a few days in one destination, having a bit more freedom with your schedule…

 Yes, plenty.
-The Pride of Panama schedule gives you two days at sea on board the TUI Dream allowed for two days at sea, sailing from one destination to another.
+The Pride of Panama schedule gives you two days at sea on board the TUI Dream.
 In the end, we actually had three sea days, because bad weather prevented us from visiting one of the destinations.
 This is a downside of cruising I hadn’t really thought about.
 On sea days, you can sunbathe if the weather’s good, and there are also lots of things to do on board, with shows, activities, and plenty of spots to sit and relax.